BloomTech-Labs/scribble-stadium-ds/data_managment/readme.md

-## Modules to manage and import new training data for tesseract
+## Phases / Modules to manage and import new training data for tesseract
+- Each module should by default take as input the output of the previous phase/module
+- Each module should also be able to be launched seperatly and work on whatever input the user gives it
+- Each module should be one phase
+- The first module also includes code that sequentially runs the next phases
+- Each module will retain information about what paramaters and hyper-parameters the user used to create the output

 These modules represent phases in the pipeline

 ### Phase 1 - Transform the geometry of the photo: story_photo_transformer.py